Logo

 -----

 A core defining ability for every support Veteran build, which staggers all enemies within 9m and instantly replenishes your toughness to full, even when it's completely spent.
-Similar to shredder grenades but without the harsh range falloff, and sporting a more powerful stagger that greatly affects mutants and monstrosities, a VoC shout will instantly floor and otherwise interrupt everything that threatens your team.
+Similar to shredder grenades but without the harsh range falloff, and sporting stagger that can better affect mutants and monstrosities, a VoC shout will instantly floor and otherwise interrupt everything that threatens your team.

-• Duty and Honor enables VoC to overheal toughness by +50 and also provides that bonus to your team, essentially converting the ability into a team 'heal' similar to Zealot's chorus relic.
+• Duty and Honor enables VoC to overheal toughness by +50 while additionally providing that bonus to your team, essentially converting the ability into a team 'heal' similar to Zealot's chorus relic.

-• For the Emperor is another excellent modifier that grants a 10% team damage buff, better enabling the squad to follow up on the opening you've just made.
+• For the Emperor is another excellent modifier that grants the team a 10% damage buff, better enabling them to follow up on the opening you've just made.

 -----